verlab/mobilerobotics_class/README.md

 1.Choose one of the several options to run the [Stage Simulator](http://wiki.ros.org/stage ):

-   a.
-To use a differencial robot (Pioneer DX):
+- To use a differencial robot (Pioneer DX):
 ```sh
 # Empty map
 $ roslaunch robots_roboticamovel_2018_2 empty_differential.launch